Chapter Two: Merciless Encounter

 "You're not weak, Cabil...
 You're strong, brave…" Her compliments cleaved a complexity of raw emotion as her tongue coiled about his looped earring.
 Frantic, he conquered, slamming her against the bed, his grip fastened around her neck as he straddled her.

 "Stop it."
 The depth in his voice trembled threateningly, her softened eyes never moving away from him.
-It was then he absorbed her angelic yet carnal beauty; from the silky lucid lace gown dangling over her naked mound, to that fixed lustful stare.
-She was…tempting, tormenting, taboo…
+He absorbed her angelic yet carnal beauty; from the silky lucid lace gown dangling over her naked mound, to that fixed lustful stare.
+She was… tempting, tormenting, taboo…

 "For once, just let out all the pent up sexual frustration."
 She caressed his face, "Stop resisting…"

 Exposed, this wild desire left him vulnerable.
-But if he'd ever surrender to her, the latch would never mend.
-A place of no return, and this was its catalyst; this sultry seductress now grazing her leg against his growing member.
-Oh, how he wanted to fuck, plunge his piece into her untouched taint, over, and over, and over again.
-He could already taste her sex as she spread her legs, her blooming heat ready to be devoured.
-His lips stroked hers lightly, chest dropping from the sinful passion cluttering in his throbbing head.
-"I can't…do this.
-Not to you…" As he pulled his hand from her, a splatter of cloaked his fingertips—
+A place of no return, and this, its catalyst; this sultry seductress now grazing her leg against his growing member.
+It hurts, this insatiable craving, this desire to drive his piece into her untouched taint, over, and over again.
+He could already taste her sex as she parted her legs, her blooming heat ready to be devoured.
+His lips stroked hers lightly, "I can't… do this.
+Not to you…" As he pulled his hand from her, a splatter of red tinted his fingertips—

 Like a million needles on his back, he jumped up on his bed, face completely flushed.
-Was he…finally awake?
+Was he… finally awake?
 He touched his chest—nothing.
-The wound, all psychological, yet its reality was still very much real.
+The wound, all psychological, yet very much real.
 He delivered his morning routine and got dressed for battle after noting the alert in his pad.
 As soon as he left his room, he noticed Syreene standing in the living room with a letter in hand.
 Cabil walked pass her for the front door.